+Now, that's fairly straightforward.
 And as the name indicates, this is the number of times that an HTTP redirection occurred during the task's execution.

 The last property of NSURLSessionTaskMetrics called transactionMetrics.

 Now, in order to understand all of these metrics, we're going to chop them up into four categories.

+Now, the first two properties of NSURLTaskTransactionMetrics make up the first category.
 And I'm going to call that Request and Response.